AbhishekCS3459/Path_Visualizer_Algorithm/README.md

 - GitHub Repo: [Detailed_PathFinding_Visualizer](https://github.com/AbhishekCS3459/Detailed_PathFinding_Visualizer)

 **Pathfinding Visualizer:**
 - Introduction: Welcome to Pathfinding Visualizer!
-This application was built by Abhishek Kumar Verma to visualize various pathfinding algorithms in action.
+This application was built by me to visualize various pathfinding algorithms in action.
 The primary goal was to create a tool for users to explore and understand the workings of these algorithms through interactive visualization.

 - Access Link: You can access the Pathfinding Visualizer using this link: [Pathfinding Visualizer](https://visualizeyourpath.netlify.app/) (please use Google Chrome for the best experience).